-First off, this bag is constructed from waterproof 30D silnylon, making it resistant to rips and water yet maintaining a very light weight – perfect for backpacking adventures.
+First off, this stuff sack is constructed from waterproof 30D silnylon, making it resistant to rips and water yet maintaining a very lightweight – perfect for backpacking adventures.
 Oh, and the seams are reinforced too for added durability.
 The roll-down top is further secured by a buckled lid so you can be sure it won’t unfold in your pack and no dirt will find its way in.

-Our favorite feature, however, is the eVent at the base that allows air to escape during compression yet won’t allow water in.
+Our favorite feature on this compression sack is the eVent at the base that allows air to escape during compression yet won’t allow water in.
 And speaking of compression… the straps used are thinner than usual to shed some extra ounces yet they’re still super effective.
-This, combined with the ‘bloc’ shape designed for ease if pacing, make this a great compression sack when space is tight.
+This, combined with the ‘bloc’ shape designed for ease of packing, make this a great compression sack when space is tight.

 If shedding pounds is the name of the game, then the Osprey Ultralight Stuff Sack is the way to go.

 This sleeping bag stuff sack weighs an astonishing 1.7 oz thanks to its super-light 40D ripstop nylon function and simplistic design.
 The drawstring opener is easy to use and has a wide mouth too, making the stuffing process a doddle, although it’s lacking a buckled lid for added protection from water and dirt (although at least the fabric is water-resistant).

 Despite the lack of compression straps, when stuffed and closed this sack is surprisingly streamlined, and its rectangular shape can actually make storage a lot easier.
 There’s a useful handle on the base too for transport or storage.

 This compression sack might not have all the frills you see in other fancier sacks, but in return, you’re getting an ultra-lightweight stuff sack at an incredibly low price.